-It’s the number that agent’s go frantic about every working day.
+It’s the number that agents are frantic about every working day.
 It’s the number that decision-makers look at to know whether their current frontline is effective or not.
 Yes, these are sales quotas.

 What is a sales quota?